SV592/SV592/README.md

 <br>

 ---
-### 🎬 The Journey
+### 🎬 Prolouge
-I started my journey with a high school computer science course and a hello world program.
-At the time considering the subject was a prospective field of study was very intimidating and i wasn't sure i could pursue this as my major in Uni.
-And i didn't, i majored in Information technology instead, not exactly my first choice but it's what was avaliable.
-Eventhough the majors were similar, i was still a computer science student at heart and so i choose to undertake a variety of additional studies such as a minor in math and android development etc. in an attempt to make up for what i was missing.
-That along with youtube, udemy and every other resource i could find, i studied on my own to bridge the gap.
-Fast forward to my final semester as a undergrad, i began to search for universities to pursue graduate studies in Computer Science.
-After sometime, i finally got accepted to do a masters in Computer Science at the University of Waterloo ON Canada.
-That brings me here, currently specializing in software engineering (January 2023) and working hard everyday to be the best engineer i can be.
+I was introduced to computer science with the classic "hello world" program back in high school.
+TBH, I was kind of intimidated by the whole subject and wasn't sure if I wanted to major in it.
+Ended up going with Information Technology instead, but my heart was still with computer science.
+So, I took up some extra courses, like math and Android development, and turned to the almighty YouTube and Udemy to fill in the gaps.
+Fast forward to my last semester in undergrad, and I was on the hunt for a university to pursue a graduate degree in computer science.
+And guess what?
+I got accepted into the University of Waterloo in Canada for my Masters in Computer Science!
+Now, I'm specializing in software engineering and striving to be the best engineer I can be.
+It's been quite the journey, but I'm loving every minute of it.